goulce01/Data-Visualization-Project/README.md

 - Nationality
 - Time
 ```
-<br/><br/><br/>
+<br/><br/>
 <p style="border:2px solid Gold">
 <font align="center" size="6" color="White">Questions</font><br/>
 <font align="left" size="5">1.
 What factors contribute to the performance of an athlete?</font><br/>
 <font align="left" size="5">2.
 How are athletes changing, per sport, over time?</font><br/>
 </p>
+### As a result of the size of our dataset we aimed to narrow our scope by focusing on the marathon specifically.
+This was the sport in which we analyzed the most extensively.
+Specifically, we make many comparisons between male and female athletes who competed in the marathon event.
 <html>
-<font align="left" size="4">As a result of the size of our dataset we aimed to narrow our scope by focusing on the marathon specifically.
-This was the sport in which we analyzed the most extensively.
-Specifically, we make many comparisons between male and female athletes who competed in the marathon event. </font><br/>
 <img align="center" src="mens mar pic.jpg" width="75%"/>
 <img align="center" src="london-2012-marathon.jpg" width="75%"/>
 </html>